Dynamic Variation:

 Live Music in Houston

-713 Music Hall is downtown Houston’s newest and anticipated concert venue in the historic and mixed-use complex, POST Houston.
+713 Music Hall is downtown Houston’s newest concert venue in the historic and mixed-use complex, POST Houston.
 This state-of-the-art venue offers a modern, yet industrial vibe with cool hidden lounges, and bars and can host up to 5,000 concertgoers!
 You can catch big names like Willie Nelson, Jazmine Sullivan, Olivia Rodrigo, Daughtry, and more.

 Bayou Music Center